tarantool/tarantool/changelogs/unreleased/add-https-certificate-validation-back.md

 ## bugfix/http client

-* Enable runtime autodetection of system CA certificates back (gh-7372).
+* Enabled the automatic detection of system CA certificates in the runtime (gh-7372).

-  Otherwise HTTPS can't be used without `verify_peer = false` option.
-It is the regression from 2.10.0.
+  It was disabled in 2.10.0, which led to the inability to use HTTPS without the `verify_peer = false` option.